BNoordam/Final-RP-crazyflie-repository/trajectory_scripts/README.md

 ![flowchartGit drawio](https://github.com/BNoordam/Final-RP-crazyflie-repository/assets/146953161/331b81de-9727-419d-a538-6e3af9275bbb)

 ## Flowchart explanation
 All of the .py files in the flowchart are found in this directory.
 The logged position data, yaw{i} files, and the timed_waypoints_yaw{i} files can all be found in the Google drive in data/crazyflie trajectories.
+Two examples of yaw{i}, and timed_waypoints_yaw{i} are also found in this directory in the swarm_csv_files map.